Frequently Asked Questions

 Sixth graders will be each placed in a core set of classes Math, Science, Language Arts and Social Studies as well as an elective and P.E..
-Your student will also be assigned to an Advisory Class that meets once a week on Wednesday's.
+Your student will also be assigned to an Advisory Class that meets every day except Wednesday.
 Middle school student receive grades and there are two grading periods in each semester.
 The district will mail home report cards.
 Homework will average a half hour to an hour per night, sometimes more, sometimes less.

 What about electives?
 How does this work?

 Most students in the 6th and 7th Grades will take two semesters of electives unless they choose Band (wind instruments) or Orchestra (string instruments) in which case this will be your elective for the whole year.
-Electives are grade based, so 6th graders are only with other 6th graders, etc. Electives change every year but examples include Art, Computers, Spanish, Arabic Culture, AVID and Health.
-In the 8th grade elective options may include art, computers, AVID, drama and Journalism.
-Note: English Language Learners will have an English Intensive Class for their elective.
-Students have their elective class every day.
-Learn more about Academics HERE and Electives HERE.
+Electives are grade based, so 6th graders are only with other 6th graders, etc. Learn more about Academics and Electives.